 Instructions

 - Soak the cashews.
-Add raw cashews to a heat-proof bowl and cover with hot (ideally just boiled) water – allow to soak for about 30 minutes while you prepare the rest of the recipe.
+Add raw cashews to a heat-proof bowl and cover with hot (ideally just boiled) water – allow to soak for 15-30 minutes while you prepare the rest of the recipe.

 - Make the flavor base of the soup.
 Heat 2 tablespoons olive oil over medium heat in a large soup pot.
 Add onions, carrots, celery, leek, and 1 teaspoon kosher salt.
 Sauté for 12-14 minutes, stirring occasionally – until onions are translucent and veggies are starting to caramelize.
 Add garlic, chili flakes, nutritional yeast, and poultry seasoning and sauté 2-3 minutes more, until spices and garlic are aromatic.